AndreyNautilus/AndreyNautilus.github.io/content/posts/0-distributing-linux-so.md

 This macro needs to be defined to nothing when used outside of our build system.
 `cmake` automatically provides `<target>_EXPORTS` [compiler definition](https://cmake.org/cmake/help/latest/prop_tgt/DEFINE_SYMBOL.html)
-when a library is built as shared, so we can use it in our code:
+when a library is built as shared, so we can use it:

 ```c
 #ifdef foo_EXPORTS